A life shunting from Bedford in the south to Workington in the north

 Completed in 1924, in LMS and, well into BR ownership, our ‘Jinty’ worked its entire life in the East Midlands shunting the yards at Nottingham, Wellingborough and Bedford before being exiled to the North West for its final move where it spent its last 4 years.

-47279 was the 101st engine to be extricated from Barry although by the time the South Yorkshire 3F Fund extracted it, it was little more than shell, stripped, like many other engines, of any removable parts (even the chimney).
+47279 was the 101st engine to be extricated from Barry although, by the time the South Yorkshire 3F Fund extracted it, it was little more than a shell, stripped, like many other engines, of any removable parts (even the chimney).